 The United Fire Brigades’ Association of New Zealand (UFBA) serves and represents the interests of 543 fire brigades and fire forces throughout the country, comprising more than 12,000 firefighters.

-Our members consist of volunteer, paid, urban, rural, industrial and defence brigades, with 80% being volunteers.
+Our members consist of volunteer, paid, urban, rural, industry and defence brigades, with 80% being volunteers.
 The UFBA is the only national organisation that unites and represents fire brigades of all kinds.

 We advocate for our members on key topical issues and work to represent their best interests.
 To add value for our members, we continually strive to improve and expand our service offerings..

 In July 2016, UFBA and the Forest and Rural Fire Association (FRFANZ) signed a Memorandum of Understanding to work together to make sure urban and rural firefighters had a single powerful voice during the transition to Fire and Emergency New Zealand.

 With the aim of taking a collaborative approach to the activities we will focus on over the next three years, the UFBA invited FRFANZ to attend our 2017 strategic planning session.

 The planning session proved a constructive time to clarify the issues facing our organisations and our members, set our future direction and, most importantly, develop clear goals to meet our refocused Vision of Safe sustainable communities.